Oil gains on U.S. crude stocks fall, OPEC comments on slower U.S. shale growth

 Barkindo’s comments were also in contrast with forecasts by the U.S. Energy Information Administration (EIA) on Wednesday that U.S. oil production is on course to hit new records this year and next.

 The American Petroleum Institute reported on Wednesday an unexpected drop in crude stockpiles by 541,000 barrels in the week to Nov.
 8, against analysts’ expectations of an increase of 1.6 million barrels.
 Gasoline and distillates inventories increased, the API data showed.
-[API/S]

 Official weekly EIA data is due at 11:00 a.m.
 EST (1600 GMT) on Thursday.
 Both reports were delayed a day for the U.S. Veterans Day holiday on Monday.